Skin Conditions: Pigmented Birthmarks

 Types of Pigmented Birthmarks

-Mongolian spots usually are bluish and appear as bruises.
+Mongolian spots usually are bluish and look like bruises.
 They often appear on the buttocks and/or lower back, but they sometimes also appear on the trunk or arms.
 The spots are seen most often in people who have darker skin.

 Pigmented nevi (moles) are growths on the skin that usually are flesh-colored, brown or black.
 Moles can appear anywhere on the skin, alone or in groups.
 Moles occur when cells in the skin grow in a cluster instead of being spread throughout the skin.
 Moles may darken after exposure to the sun, during the teen years and during pregnancy.